themesberg/flowbite/content/getting-started/phoenix.md

 ]
 ```

-You can also set the version of Tailwind CSS that which you want to download.
+You can also set the version of Tailwind CSS that you want to download.

 3. Integrate the compilation of Tailwind CSS on deployment inside `mix.esx`: